 So what else might be tried?
 Of course, Macrium Reflect 7 is also a good choice.
 See the official website for additional details.
 By the way, if you are a Windows Server user, please turn to AOMEI Backupper Server.

-Clone Mac hard drive with Disk Utility
+#For Mac: Clone Mac hard drive with Disk Utility

 Disk Utility is a macOS and Mac OS X system utility that allows users to perform hard drives and storage drives related tasks.
 It's free and also comes built-in with every Mac OS.
 Disk Utility is designed to create clones, even though the application calls this process a Restore, just like restoring data from the source drive to the target drive.